rnsdomains/rns-subdomain-tool/docs/ContractsSetup.md

 ## Deploy
 To use this tool, you need some contracts to be deployed.
-In the folder `/contracts` you have 3 contracts.
+In the folder `/contracts` you can find them.

-Please, reach these results with the tool you prefer.
+Please, reach the following results with the tool you prefer.

 - An instance of Whitelist.sol deployed

 `deployer.deploy(Whitelist)`

 - An instance of SubdomainRegistrar.sol deployed (using RNS address, your domain namehash and the cow account asked in Tools Requirements)

 `deployer.deploy(SubdomainRegistrar, rnsAddress, Whitelist.address, domainNode);`

 where: